cct-datascience/setaria-predict/README.md

-# ensemble-modeling
+# setaria-predict

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ensemble-modeling is to ...

-Ideas:

-- How to deal with heirarchical nature of data?
-- Add a step_bs to create splines over time??
-- How to get variable importance?
-- How to check for overfitting?
+The goal of setaria-predict is to train a model using simulation output from ED2 to create an ED2 "emulator" of sorts.
+Then, we can use this model to predict the growth of *Setaria* at new locations.

+We will use runs from the sensitivity analysis as stand-ins for different *Setaria* genotypes and train models using site location and/or weather data as predictors, then predict aboveground biomass or NPP of *Setaria* at new sites.